ballerina-platform/module-ballerinax-oracledb/ballerina/Module.md

 ##### Reading BFILE data

-`oracledb:BFile` type is used to get a valid `BFILE` data from the Oracle Database and `oracledb` module provides three functions to perform file operations for `BFILE` data type.
+`oracledb:BFile` type is used to get valid `BFILE` data from the Oracle Database and `oracledb` module provides three functions to perform file operations for `BFILE` data type.
 This sample demonstrates those three function usages as follows,

 ```ballerina
 // define the request type for query method.